Have you been actively working your resolutions lately? Are they top of mind? Or, have…

 Repetitive, endless meetings not only sap time, but they also drain everyone’s energy — energy that can be put to better use.

 5. Use Tech Tools to Foster Collaboration

 To work like a well-oiled machine, your team members will probably need some tech tools or apps to help them effectively collaborate with each other.
 This is especially true if some or all members of your team work remotely or from various locations.

 Once the workflow is defined, find the right tech tools to help team members work together and perform optimally.
-Many applications, like Evernote Business, (referral link) have features specifically geared towards multi-person workgroups (e.g, three or more people).
+Many applications, like Evernote Teams, (referral link) have features specifically geared towards multi-person workgroups (e.g., two or more people).

-For example, Evernote Business will allow your team to work on projects together, collect web research, share files, and communicate easily with each other (via Work Chat).
+For example, Evernote Teams will allow your team to work on projects together, collect web research, share files, and communicate easily with each other (via Work Chat).

 Oh, and did you know that Google Drive integrates with Evernote?
 If your team uses either app, this would be a good time to see how the integration might enhance your team’s workflow and productivity.